Data Valuation | Why It Matters & How It’s Done

 How To Calculate The Value Of Data

-There are many different methods of how to determine the value of data.
+There are many different methods for determining the value of data.
 Regardless of which method you choose to determine the value of your data, the first step will always be to understand what your data assets are.
 From there, the next step is understanding how data drives value.
 Neither of these steps are easy.
 We wish they were, but they aren’t.

 When deciding how to calculate the value of data you will need to choose the right methodology for your company.
 Here is a rundown of the major methods, as well as the pros and cons of different data valuation techniques.